posit-dev/air/docs-old/developer.md

     - Polish `CHANGELOG.md`, bump the version and add a new `Development version` header (yep, right away - `cargo dist` is smart enough to ignore this header).

+    - Polish `editors/code/CHANGELOG.md`, bump the version and add a new `Development version` header.

     - In `crates/air/Cargo.toml`, bump the version.

     - Run `cargo check` to sync `Cargo.lock`.